guusj/books/Warbreaker_BrandonSanderson.md

 “That’s why we need to get the Commands from Allmother,” Blushweaver said.
 “If something were to happen to her, her ten thousand would become useless to us.
 It would take years to break that many Lifeless!”
 “The God King and some of Allmother’s priestesses have the codes as well,” Lightsong said.
 “Oh,” Blushweaver said, “and you think _he_ is going to just give them over to us?
 Assuming we’re even allowed to talk to him?”
 “I’m just pointing out that a single assassination couldn’t ruin our entire army,” Lightsong said, holding up the squirrel.
 “That’s not the point.
-The point is that whomever made this squirrel held quite a bit of Breath and knew what he was doing.
+The point is that whoever made this squirrel held quite a bit of Breath and knew what he was doing.
 The creature’s blood has been replaced with ichor-alcohol.
 The sutures are perfect.
 The Commands controlling the rodent were extremely strong.
 It’s a marvelous piece of BioChromatic art.”
 “And?” she asked.
 “And he released it in Mercystar’s palace,” Lightsong said.
 “Creating a distraction so that he could sneak into those tunnels.
 Someone else followed the intruder, and this second person killed a man to keep him from revealing what he’d seen.
 Whatever is in those tunnels—wherever they lead—it’s important enough to waste Breath on.
 Important enough to kill for.”
 Blushweaver shook her head.
 “I still can’t believe you are even worrying about this.”
 “You said you knew about the tunnels,” Lightsong said.
 “I had Llarimar ask around, and others know of them too.
 They’re used for storage beneath the palaces, as said.
 Different gods have ordered them constructed at various times during the history of the court.
 “But,” he continued, excited, “they would also be the perfect place to set up a clandestine operation!
 The court is outside the jurisdiction of the regular city guards.
-Each palace is like a little, autonomous country!
+Each palace is like a little autonomous country!
 Expand a few of those cellars so that their tunnels connect with others, dig them out past the walls so that you can come and go secretly . . .”
 “Lightsong,” Blushweaver said.
 “If something _that_ secret were going on, then why would the priests use those tunnels to come into the court?
 Wouldn’t that be a little suspicious?
 I mean, if you noticed it, how hard could it be to discover?”
 Lightsong paused, then flushed slightly.
 “Of course,” he said.
 “I got so wrapped up in pretending to be useful that I forgot myself!
 Thank you so much for reminding me that I am an idiot.”
 “Lightsong, I didn’t mean—”